Performance Breakdown

 The results in this experiment were (again) excellent – getting a robust 99.56% score.

-Sure, a perfect result would be ideal, but the less-than-perfect score highlights inherent issues with the soft roller tool, not just with Dyson but with other brands.
+A perfect result would be ideal, but the less-than-perfect score highlights inherent issues with the soft roller tool, not just with Dyson, but with other brands as well.

-You’ll notice it scattered sand – a reason it didn’t pick up a perfect score.
+You’ll notice scattered sand – a reason it didn’t receive a perfect score.

-However, this shouldn’t be an issue for regular use since it’ll eventually pick up everything in the succeeding passes.
+However, this shouldn’t be an issue for regular use, as it’ll eventually pick up everything in the subsequent passes.

 I tried using the standard nozzle for cleaning sand to see how it goes, and it got a decent average of 99.2% – good, but I needed to use the boost (or max) setting to achieve these results.